jez/blog/source/_posts/2014-12-22-ruby-virtualenvs.markdown

 A while back I found a command that removes all Ruby gems installed on a system when you're using rbenv.
 It worked great, so I decided to build on top of it.
-After a bit of research, I found a much better solution to the problem of sandboxing Ruby Gems.
+After a bit of research, I found a much better solution to the root of my
+problems: sandboxing Ruby gems.

 <!-- more -->

 ## Ugh, Ruby...

 If you're anything like me, you can never do anything right on the first try using Ruby.
-On one of these occasions, I got tired of trying to fix it.
-I wanted to destroy everything and start over.
+At one point, I found myself needing a script to just nuke everything and start over...
 That's when I found Ian Vaughan's [script][iv] that magically removes all gems.
 I was delighted to see that it worked perfectly on the first try, and went about the rest of my business.

 ## Modifications

-There were two ways, though, that what this script's functionality differed from what I wanted it to do: it always removed __all__ the gems, and it left behind a `.ruby_version` file after it was used, clobbering any file that might have been there before.
+There were two ways though in which this script's functionality differed from what I wanted it to do: it always removed __all__ gems, and it left behind a `.ruby_version` file after it was used, clobbering any file that might have been there before.

 In my updated script, you can specify a list of ruby versions as arguments, and it will only gems from those versions instead of all of them.
 Also, it saves